fhamonic/landscape_opt_old/README.md

     make

 ## Usage
-making the project will product a static library "llandscape_opt.a" and an executable "solve"
+making the project will produce a static library "llandscape_opt.a" and an executable "solve"

     solve <landscape_file> <problem_file> <budget_value> <solver_name> [<option>=<value>]